Do Christians give up on marriage too soon?

 God always does his part, but sometimes mates do not.

 Back to the Question: “Do Christians Give Up on Marriage too soon?”

-Godsy Girl, God has a plan for your life.
-He loves you and sees your pain as He saw Hagar’s in the dessert.
-When she felt ultimately rejected, mistreated and “thrown away”, the Lord sent and angel to call her name.
+When she felt ultimately rejected, mistreated, and “thrown away”, the Lord sent an angel to call her name.
 I like to think He gently, lovingly called her as a good dad would when his baby girl is hurting.